tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-same time deny the presence of political complexity at least when it's politics that challenges their preconceptions again we're in a situation where media being political only really applies to media that promotes opinions outside the viewer's comfort zone regardless if that media as Attack on Titan does borrows heavily from Real World politics and historical references there is a contingent of the audience who is so over accustomed to having their viewpoints unchallenged that they will default to an assumption that the media they enjoy is simple and uncomplicated but the question remains does media owe you simplicity huh why am I suddenly wearing different clothes and in a whole other setting for part four that seems a bit jarring doesn't it oh well you can't really say that attack on Titan is overly simple or about nothing there are innumerous instances where characters go out of their way to specifically outline what the audience should be taking away from a given Arc at least in the English dub which may not be the best way to convey messaging across to your
+same time deny the presence of political complexity at least when it's politics that challenges their preconceptions again we're in a situation where media being political only really applies to media that promotes opinions outside the viewer's comfort zone regardless if that media as *Attack on Titan* does borrows heavily from Real World politics and historical references there is a contingent of the audience who is so over accustomed to having their viewpoints unchallenged that they will default to an assumption that the media they enjoy is simple and uncomplicated but the question remains does media owe you simplicity huh why am I suddenly wearing different clothes and in a whole other setting for part four that seems a bit jarring doesn't it oh well you can't really say that *Attack on Titan* is overly simple or about nothing there are innumerous instances where characters go out of their way to specifically outline what the audience should be taking away from a given Arc at least in the English dub which may not be the best way to convey messaging across to your